-Werkit launched operations in March 2020, after serial founders Alon Shalvi and Krishma Nayee recognized the potential in connecting high growth AI companies to the expansive and talented, but underutilized, African labor force.
-Today, high growth AI companies rely heavily on humans to deliver services to customers and grow business.
+Werkit launched operations in March 2020, after serial founders Alon Shalvi and Krishma Nayee recognized the potential in connecting high-growth AI companies to the expansive and talented, but underutilized, African labor force.
+Today, high-growth AI companies rely heavily on humans to deliver services to customers and grow businesses.
 This leaves companies with low margins, high operational overheads, and unreliable service, which results in lost sales and an inability to scale.

 As an Antler portfolio company, Alon and Krishma have also collaborated with the Antler team to make key hires and manage the Werkit community.
 Alon explains: